 Open School East is a multi-use space and resource and, as such, its common areas are utilised by a range of individuals and groups on different days of the week.
 Working, learning and sharing experiences and space with others is key to OSE’s ethos.

 The Associates programme is structured around three terms:

-- In contrast, Term 2 and 3 are largely shaped by the Associates who, working in smaller groups, begin to self-direct their learning and formulate a programme of public events and workshops, inviting a broad range of guests to lead public workshops and events for Margate’s diverse communities.
+- In contrast, Term 2 and 3 are largely shaped by the Associates who, working in smaller groups, self-direct their learning and invite a broad range of guests to lead public workshops and events.
 Engaging with both formal and informal pedagogical methods, the sessions Associates have programmed have ranged from writing workshops geared towards film, performance and radio; artist, theorist and other specialist-led tours in unconventional locations; and short courses in electronics, ceramics and music production.
-During Term 2 and 3, the Associates continue to be mentored and engage in external projects, all the while preparing for an open day in July and a final exhibition in November, where the Associates realise individual as well as collective art works according to their inclination.

 The mentors provide one-to-one support in the development of the Associates’ practice and projects, and lead theoretical and practical group sessions.
 The mentors visit regularly, once or twice a term.

 The mentors for 2020 are: Clair Le Couteur, Benedict Drew, Marguerite Humeau, Paul Maheke, Sophie Mallett, Sarah McCrory, Melika Ngombe Kolongo, Sally O’Reilly, Trish Scott.